|

 Guyser " describing the stooge in medieval comedies, hence our well known word "

-Geezer " CHINESE, FIRST TO MAKE FIREWORKS Chinese crackers were probably the first
+Chinese crackers were probably the first

 fireworks to be made, about 2000 years ago.
 They are still used in China, and throughout